Emilyhugs/Hackathon1/README.md

 The wireframes for this project have been created using [Balsamiq](https://balsamiq.com/).
 They show the key features that guided us in creating our website, ensuring responsiveness across different screen sizes.

 **Mobile Wireframe**

 These wireframes show the initial landing page, the recipe cards, and the random meal generator.

 ![Mobile Wireframe](assets/images/mobile-wireframe.png)

 **Tablet Wireframe**

-The tablet wireframes are similar to the desktop wireframes, except that the recipe cards show 3 in a row instead of four.
+The tablet wireframes are similar to the desktop wireframes, except that the recipe cards show 3 in a row instead of 4.

 ![Tablet Wireframe](assets/images/tablet-wireframe.png)

 **Desktop Wireframes**

 These wireframes show the initial landing page, the recipe cards, and the random meal generator.

 ![Desktop Wireframe](assets/images/desktop-wireframe.png)

 <p align="right"><a href="#hackathon1-recipe-finder">Back To Top</a></p>